Tinder/CombineUI/README.md

 @Button var button = UIButton()
 ```

-> The `$button` projected value is a publisher that will send when then button is tapped.
+> The `$button` projected value is a publisher that will send when the button is tapped.

 And bindings are provided for updating properties of select Apple views with values from Combine publishers.